What is Zelle and how does it work

 With Wise, you can send up to $1 million in a single transaction.
 But remember to double check with your bank first, as if their sending limit is lower, then you’ll be capped at that level.

-On top of this, you’ll be offered the competitive, mid-market exchange rate, which could save you up to 7x more compared to other financial institutions.
+On top of this, you’ll get the mid-market exchange rate, with low, transparent fees, which could mean you save.

 Overall, if you’re looking to send money to a friend in a matter of minutes, without any additional fees, then Zelle is a good option.